ngworker/lumberjack/packages/ngworker/lumberjack/http-driver/README.md

 }
 ```

-This is our Moduless API, ready for everyone using Angular >v14.
+This is our Standalone API, ready for everyone using Angular >v14.

 This is where the heaviest configuration happens and it is used to boost the classic APIs